Korean War Project

 Entry: 76920

-ENDICOTT AND HTMS PRASAE
+Subject: ENDICOTT AND HTMS PRASAE

-DUNCAN STEARN wrote on November 25, 2010
+Duncan Stearn wrote on November 25, 2010

 Comments: I am an Australian journalist in Thailand who would love to hear from any sailors on the Endicott who were involved in the rescue of the Thai sailors aboard the stranded HTMS Prasae.
 I would like to find out as precisely as possible the location of the grounding of that Thai warship and the events that followed in January 1951.
 Thankyou.